OXID-eSales/oxideshop-user-documentation/releases/releases-65/oxid-eshop-653.rst

 * With Unzer 1.1.1, the new payment method Unzer Invoice (Paylater) is available.
 We have also made numerous improvements to the module.
 * Makaira 1.4.5 contains improvements.

-We have also improved minor bugs.
+We have also fixed minor bugs.

 Improvements and adjustments